Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

 \subsection{Evaluation Metrics}

-For the detection and segmentation tasks, precision and recall were used to evaluate performance, following the definitions in \cite{10028728}.
-For strawberry ripeness estimation, the mean absolute error (MAE) was adopted as the evaluation metric, defined as:

-where $y_i$ denoted the ground-truth ripeness value, $\hat{y}_i$ was the predicted ripeness, and $N$ was the total number of samples.
-Additionally, the inference speed was assessed by measuring frames per second (FPS) on the FaultData validation set with resolution of 640×480.

-For the relative error between the end-effector and the picked strawberry instance, the visual relative errors along the $x$-, $y$-, and $z$- axes under the robotic arm coordinate system were denoted as $\Delta x$, $\Delta y$, and $ \Delta z$, respectively.
-Due to the bending motion required during the snap-off stage, the end-effector’s ascent height could exceed that of the target point.
-Therefore, the error calculation was simplified from the $x$-, $y$-, and $z$-axes to only the $x$-, and $y$- axes.
+For the detection and segmentation tasks, precision and recall were used to evaluate performance, following the definitions in \citep{10028728}.
+For strawberry ripeness regression, the mean absolute error (MAE) was adopted as the evaluation metric.
+For the relative error between the end-effector and the picked strawberry instance, the visual relative errors along the $x$- and $y$-axes under the robotic arm coordinate system were denoted as $\Delta x$, and $\Delta y$, respectively.
 Similarly, the corresponding physical errors along the $x$-, and $y$-axes were denoted as $\Delta x_w$ and $\Delta y_w$.
 The physical error after compensation, denoted as $E_x$ and $E_y$, was measured to validate the effectiveness of the relative error compensation method.
-Finally, mean value $\bar{e}$ was used to evaluate the accuracy of the relative error and physical error before compensation and for each coordinate axis and can be formulated as:
+Finally, MAE was also used to evaluate the accuracy of the relative error and physical error before compensation and for each coordinate axis and can be formulated as:

-In addition, FPS (frames per second) was used to evaluate the inference speed of the model.